-As a songwriter, inspiration for that next tune can come from anything.
+As a songwriter for Grand Old Grizzly, inspiration for that next tune can come from anything.
 One time I stubbed my toe and while trying to expedite the pain process started humming, realized I never heard that tune before, and voila: a song was born.
 With that in mind, it’s still going to be easier to get the creativity flowing when you throw yourself in a situation that stimulates the mind in a manner you are unfamiliar with, or perhaps a situation that creates a layer of wonder you are completely unfamiliar with.

 Walk through the Grand Bazaar in Istanbul and you’ll have a million things to write about.
 A restaurant exploded the same night we ate dinner there.
 Local news said it was old wiring, and international news said it was terrorist attack.
 The architecture itself, from the mosques, churches, roman buildings, and even the old wooden houses, fill your mind with a thousand stories and melodies.
 Istanbul is truly a universal testament to the human condition and I find places like that are the ones that really inspire art.

 Another ancient town that has literally built city upon city.
 We stayed at some old hotel in Mexico—looks like it was from a swankier 1920s era—and spent the day wandering Guadalajara and traveling to nearby Tequila for some, well, Tequila.

-I wrote two songs that ended up on Grand Old Grizzly’s first album while in Guadalajara (Morning and Approaching Cars).
+I wrote two songs that ended up on the first Grand Old Grizzly album while in Guadalajara (Morning and Approaching Cars).
 I could have stayed and kept on writing.
 Approaching Cars was almost completely written in my head while comparing Palomas at La Meastranza in Downtown Guadalajara.

 A little island (really just a couple rocks) in the middle of the Mediterranean with its own language and a completely bilingual population.
 You could cover the big island of Malta (Valletta) in a day, but would miss out on so much.
 I spent a month there exploring the island and making friends.